 Sumac is a dark purple Middle Eastern spice made from the ground berries of sumac flowers, really tart and sour.
 You can find it at Middle Eastern supply stores.

 Zaatar is a savory dried herb blend with thyme, oregano, sumac, and toasted sesame seeds.
+These additions really pack in the flavor for a Mediterranean coleslaw.

 If you can’t find either of these please feel free to leave them out!
 Salad will still be absolutely delicious.